Monitor: Hydration and energy opportunities in the natural channel

 But as remarkable as those numbers are, it’s also remarkable how small a part the natural channel plays in those guzzled gallons.
 According to NBJ’s Sports Nutrition and Weight Management Report, only 2.9% of those sales happened in the natural and specialty channel, which includes both natural grocers and standalone supplement stores like GNC.

-That may sound alarming, but it’s also important to point out that many of the products in the hydration and energy beverage category are not exactly in line with the health-promoting values of the natural channel.
+That might sound alarming, but it’s also important to point out that many of the products in the hydration and energy beverage category are not exactly in line with the health-promoting values of the natural channel.
 The products can be formulated thoughtfully and produced responsibly, but they also can be made with too much sugar, too many artificial sweeteners and more stimulants like caffeine than would seem at home in a “health food” store.

 All of that leaves the natural channel in a peculiar spot.
 Nobody wants to leave money on the table and the $46.39 billion U.S. consumers spent on sports hydration and energy beverages in 2023 is a lot of money.
-The role natural channel retailers might be able to play here isn’t packing the refrigerator case with the most popular products but instead offering both alternatives and education.
+The role natural channel retailers might be able to play here isn’t packing the refrigerator case with the most popular products but instead offering consumers both alternatives and education.

 This is the kind of education the natural channel was founded to deliver.
 Yes, we all need hydration.
 There is a place for caffeine.
 The sales growth tells us there is a, yes, thirst for information on this.
-A store that offers programming or in-display information would find that it resonates with customers.
+A store that offers educational programming or in-display information would find that it resonates with customers.

 We don’t know how Americans got so thirsty, but we know they need more information before they unscrew the cap on their next hydration or energy beverage.